- 1

 - Update to the latest version in your branch (18.3, 17.9, 16.13, 15.17, 14.22)

-- Plan an upgrade if you're still on PostgreSQL 13 or older — they have reached end of life
+- Plan an upgrade if you're still on PostgreSQL 13 or lower — as these versions have reached End of Life

-If your organization uses Saeree ERP and needs assistance updating PostgreSQL or planning disaster recovery, contact our consulting team for a system readiness assessment.
+If your organization uses Saeree ERP and needs help updating PostgreSQL or planning Disaster Recovery, feel free to contact our consulting team for a system readiness assessment.